 4. Would I be guaranteed a certain amount of hours each week?

 While it's uncommon for work at home jobs to have a set schedule or “hours,” there certainly are jobs that have virtual time clocks and pay by the hour.
-If your potential new employer has a virtual time clock, ask about set hours or scheduling.
+If your potential new employer has a virtual time clock, ask about set hours or flexible scheduling.
 Make sure you get the minimum hours you need and that the hours don't conflict with any other jobs or personal obligations you have.

 5. How soon would you like me to start?